MiddletonCommunityVoice/services-list/content/gp-surgeries/out-of-hours-service.md

 - Try GP 7 days access hubs first.
 - Then 111 before trying this service.

-## IF it's life and death urgent dial 999
+## Dail 999 in a life and death urgent dial 999

 ### Opening Times
 *24 hours per day for emergencies*